EmirkanOktay/EmirkanOktay/README.md

 # **Emirkan Oktay**

 Hello!
 I'm Emirkan Oktay, a second-year Computer Programming student at Istanbul Aydın University.
-I am focusing on React and Java in the world of software development.
+I am focusing on NodeJS in the world of software development.

 ## 🚀 **What I'm Currently Working On**
 - Learning NodeJs